awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-output.md

 ## Inserting Timecode Metadata<a name="timecode-insertion"></a>

 The **Timecode insertion** setting determines whether a given output has timecodes embedded in its metadata\.
-AWS Elemental MediaConvert automatically puts this information in the appropriate place, depending on the output codec\.
+MediaConvert automatically puts this information in the appropriate place, depending on the output codec\.
 For MPEG\-2 and QuickTime codecs, such as Apple ProRes, the service inserts the timecodes in the video I\-frame metadata\.
 For H\.265 \(HEVC\) and H\.264 \(AVC\), the service inserts the timecodes in the supplemental enhancement information \(SEI\) picture timing message\.

 **To include timecode metadata in an output**